List of BC Ferries accidents and incidents: Nanaimo Harbour ferry terminal

-On March 20, 2013 at about 2:20 am, a woman from Gabriola Island drove her van through a barrier gate and onto the docked MV Quinsam, before speeding off the end of the vessel to her death.
+On March 20, 2013, at about 2:20 am, a woman from Gabriola Island drove her van through a barrier gate and onto the docked Quinsam, before speeding off the end of the vessel to her death.
 An RCMP dive team recovered the van and the victim's body from 40 metres (130 ft) below the surface of the water, the next day.

 Quathiaski Cove ferry terminal

 On August 10, 2022, a man was asked to leave the terminal property by the RCMP after interfering with BC Ferries' staff by attempting to direct traffic in the parking lot himself.
 The man refused to stop when staff members asked him to do so, and as such police were called.
 The man was initially argumentative about being asked to leave, but eventually did so without further incident.

 On October 9, 2022, a man who had previously been banned from travelling with BC Ferries for reasons unknown was spotted by staff while he attempted to board a ferry departing Quadra Island for Campbell River.
 The subject was allegedly wearing a disguise consisting of a wig, scarf, sunglasses, and a mask.
 The man apparently also used an odd, high-pitched accent that was either Australian or British, in efforts to conceal his true identity.
 BC Ferries called the RCMP upon recognizing the man, however he apparently fled on foot up a nearby trail before he could be apprehended, leaving items from his disguise behind as he ran.
 The responding police officers stated that they plan to locate the man and issue him a $115 ticket for trespassing.